OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Microsoft_Education_Insights/README.md

   <img src="https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Education_Insights/docs/images/insights_module_v0.1_setup_instructions.png" alt="Microsoft Insights Setup Instructions"/>
 </p>

-<ins><strong>Preparation:</ins></strong> This module currently leans on v0.7 of the OEA framework.
+<ins><strong>Preparation:</ins></strong> This module currently leans on v0.8rc1 of the OEA framework.
 Ensure you have proper [Azure subscription and credentials](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) and setup of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework#setup-of-framework-assets).
-This will include v0.7 of the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).
+This will include the latest version of the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).

 <ins><strong>Note:</ins></strong>
 All the steps outlined below are applicable to deployment of this module with production data.
 However, if you are doing a test deployment using the [test data sets](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data) we provide as part of this module, skip to step 3.